 A professional teaching portfolio is essential for all educators.
-As you began your journey into education, you have gathered important artifacts along the way.
+As you began your journey into education, and as you look to get a teaching job, you have gathered important artifacts along the way.
 These invaluable items you have collected are a great way to showcase your achievements and classroom experiences in a professional, organized manner.

 Creating your professional portfolio is an ongoing process; as you gain more experience you will continually update the items to show your best qualities and achievements.

 Here are the top five must-have items to have in your teacher portfolio.